My Skin Looks Pretty Awful. Why Don't I Have The "pregnancy Glow"?

 Why don’t I have the “pregnancy glow” everyone talks about?
 My skin actually looks awful.
 Help!

 How to fix it: Wash with a mild cleanser.
-Avoid using any harsh soaps or chemicals as well as washing more than twice a day, which can actually backfire, creating more oil.
+Avoid using harsh soaps or chemicals, and don’t wash more than twice a day, which can actually backfire and create more oil.

-Why you’ve got it: Your sebaceous glands are working overtime now — especially in those first three months when progesterone and estrogen levels are on the rise.
+Why you’ve got it: Your sebaceous glands are working overtime now—especially in those first three months when hormone levels rise.

-How to fix it: The good news: acne usually clears up on its own eventually. in the meantime, just use a mild cleanser and ask your doc about topical treatments.
+How to fix it: Acne usually clears up on its own.
+Until then, use a mild cleanser and ask your doctor about topical treatments.

 Why you’ve got it: If your once-attractive blush has veered off into blotchy, red-faced territory, the culprits are your hormones (again) and a blood flow increase of up to 50 percent.

-How to fix it: Avoid hot, spicy foods — they’ll just up your circulation even more.
-Slather on antioxidant cream rich in ingredients like green tea, vitamin C and vitamin e.
+How to fix it: Avoid hot, spicy foods—they’ll just up your circulation even more.
+To fight the redness, slather on antioxidant cream packed with ingredients like green tea, vitamin C and vitamin E.